 Abstract

-Harmful Algal Blooms (HABs), events that cause fish kills and create human health problems by poisoning seafood and contaminating water supplies, have increased in frequency, magnitude and impacts around the world.
+Harmful Algal Blooms (HABs), events that cause fish kills and create human health problems by poisoning seafood and contaminating water supplies, have increased in frequency, magnitude, and impacts around the world.
 From 2017 to early 2019, blooms of the toxic dinoflagellate Karenia brevis swept over the West Florida coast, resulting in thousands of tons of dead fish, deaths to many other marine organisms, numerous respiratory-related hospitalizations, and hundreds of millions of dollars in economic damage.
-Machine learning algorithms, including Support Vector Machine (SVM), Naïve Bayes classifier (NB) and Artificial Neural Network (ANN) algorithms, applying wind, temperature, streamflow, nutrient, and satellite altimetry data were developed to calculate the probability of K. brevis blooms.
+Machine learning algorithms, including Support Vector Machine (SVM), Relevance Vector Machine (RVM), Naïve Bayes classifier (NB) and Artificial Neural Network (ANN), were developed to predict K. brevis blooms by using wind, temperature, streamflow, nutrient, and satellite altimetry data.
 Comparing the 20-year monitoring data set of abundance of this dinoflagellate using all algorithms, SVM was found to have the highest accuracy in bloom prediction, 62%.
-This model was then used to show that northerly winds increase K. brevis probability and that once in coastal waters, large river flows supply the nutrients that fuel blooms, while westerly winds prevent blooms from dispersing offshore. and that once in coastal waters, large river flows supply the nutrients that fuel blooms,These findings highlight that not only are reductions in both N and P necessary to reduce blooms, but reductions from multiple rivers are more effective than reductions from a single river.
+Using the SVM model, we showed that upwelling-favorable northerly winds increase K. brevis probability a and on-shore westerly winds prevent blooms from dispersing offshore.
+It was also found that large river flows supply the nutrients that fuel blooms.
+These findings highlight that not only are reductions in both N and P necessary to reduce blooms, but reductions from multiple rivers are more effective than reductions from a single river.

+Highlights

+Machine learning algorithms had high accuracy in predicting Karenia brevis blooms

+Algorithms accounted for wind temperature, streamflow, and nutrient conditions

+Northerly winds increase bloom probability; westerly winds support blooms inshore

+Riverine nutrients from multiple rivers will be required to reduce blooms

+Graphical abstract